Techtonica/curriculum/oauth/authorization.md

 ### Challenge

-Try to add other routes and provide user view in each.
+Try to add other routes and provide user view in each route.